Year in school: Junior

 How does K-State care for Kansans in your hometown community?

-In Salina, K-State has a university campus that focuses on degrees in aviation and engineering technology.
-K-State Research and Extension provides services such as 4-H for youth in the area and programs on agriculture, community, family, food, health and lawn and garden.
-The point of K-State Research and Extension is to better the lives of the communities it serves.
+In Salina, K-State has a university campus focusing on aviation and engineering technology degrees.
+K-State Research and Extension provides services such as 4-H for youth in the area and programs on agriculture, community, family, food, health, and lawn and garden.
+K-State Research and Extension aims to better the lives of the communities it serves.
 Through this, extension agents work with community members to find solutions to problems residents are facing in Salina.

 Why do you want to bring K-State to your community?

 As a land-grant university, K-State offers many unique programs and services.
-Since being at K-State, the faculty, staff and students I have met have worked with me to maximize my time at the university and have given me many opportunities academically and professionally.
-I think K-State has something special and I want to work with the university to tell the Salina community why.
-I also believe this initiative will be a chance to receive feedback from the community on how K-State can better serve Salina and its prospective students.
+Since being at K-State, the faculty, staff, and students I have met have worked with me to maximize my time at the university and have given me many opportunities academically and professionally.
+K-State has something special, and I want to work with the university to tell Salina and the greater Kansas community why.
+This initiative will also be a chance to receive feedback from the community on how K-State can better serve Kansans and its prospective students.